 Now when these blocks are laid out, they form squares that appear almost woven together.

 For the more adventurous, make this a scrappy quilt.

 This particular layout is from an antique quilt.
-The colors shown are reminiscent of the fabrics used in the actual quilt.
+The colors shown are as close as I could get to the colors of the fabrics used in the actual quilt.

 Honestly, I think this block looks ugly.

 A few extra rounds of strips have been added to increase the visual complexity of the design.
 The piecing isn't any harder, there's just more of it.

 Two opposite quadrants are the same fabric and color placements (the gray and the cheddar).